karayabin/universe-snapshot/universe/Ling/Light_UserData/personal/mydoc/pages/conception-notes.md

 For security reasons, an user without an msc class bound to him/her will be denied any storage (i.e. equivalent to msc=0).

+Implementation note about related files:
+When an user uploads a file, depending on the server configuration, this file can have an original file and some related files associated with it.
+When this is the case, to avoid some cpu work we don't check the size of those extra files.
+This means that the actual size used by an user can potentially be a little more than the limit number.

+Note however that on the very next upload, the limit computation takes into account all the files of the user (including the related files and original files).
+This means that the user can only cheat the limit once.